MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 > [!NOTE]
 > Make sure the **Version** specified in the **PackageReference** element matches the latest stable version you referenced in the previous step.

-If the correct version of the Windows App SDK is already installed on the computer and you don't want to bundle the SDK runtime in your package, you can specify the package dependency in the Package.appxmanifest file for the ExampleWidgetProviderPackage project.
+If the correct version of the Windows App SDK is already installed on the computer and you don't want to bundle the SDK runtime in your package, you can specify the package dependency in the Package.appxmanifest file for the ExampleFeedProviderPackage project.

 ```xml
 <!--Package.appxmanifest-->